 The True, The Good, and the Beautiful

-Scruton states that pleasure says, “Come again” and knowledge says “Thanks”.
+Scruton states that pleasure says, “Come again” while knowledge merely says “Thanks”.
 And therein lies a problem.
 How so?
-He elaborates that some experiences that are pleasurable are harmful, and that putting aesthetic values first in a hierarchy of values is a kind of “immoralizing”.
+He elaborates that some experiences that are pleasurable are also harmful, and that putting aesthetic values first in a hierarchy of values is a kind of “immoralizing”.

-He asks what we learn from art, and if what we learn from art is a kind of truth not available from any other human activity.
+He asks what we learn from art.
+And he asks if what we learn from art is a kind of truth that is not available from any other human activity.

 He states by extension, in life, one may live a moralizing existence or find moral qualities within the experience of living.
 Is it even possible to not?